How to calculate 15-minute drive time polygons in Python

 Geometry Validation & Pipeline Resilience

-For automated site selection, always project the resulting GeoDataFrame to a local metric CRS (e.g., EPSG:3857 or a regional UTM zone) before calculating acreage or running proximity buffers.
+For automated site selection, project the resulting GeoDataFrame to a local metric CRS (e.g., the appropriate UTM zone) before calculating acreage or running proximity buffers.
 This eliminates distortion inherent to WGS84 and guarantees accurate market area calculations.

 Production Deployment & Scaling Considerations

-Additionally, monitor API quota consumption and implement circuit breakers that pause execution when approaching daily limits.
-For enterprise deployments, consider self-hosting routing engines like OSRM or Valhalla to eliminate external dependencies and guarantee sub-100ms latency for high-frequency location intelligence queries.
+For enterprise deployments, consider self-hosting routing engines like OSRM or Valhalla to eliminate external dependencies and guarantee consistent latency for high-frequency location intelligence queries.
+Transitioning from ORS to a self-hosted engine is covered in Optimizing Batch Isochrone Generation with OSRM.

 Conclusion